meet-cjli/CTRL/README.md

 ## Todo List
 1. SimSiam
 2. Defense
+3. Linear Evaluation
-3. Test and find bugs
+4. Test and find bugs

 ## License
 This code has a GPL-style license.